 Summary

-The Ceed has received mostly positive scores from the UK motoring media, with the top-spec GT model generally scoring better than the rest of the range.
-The Ceed has been particularly praised for its value for money and driving dynamics, however prices get expensive quite quickly as you go up the range to the GT.
+The Ceed received mostly positive scores from the UK motoring media, with the top-spec ‘GT’ model generally scoring better than the rest of the range.
+The Ceed was particularly praised for its value for money and driving dynamics.
+However, prices get expensive quite quickly as you go up the range to the ‘GT’.

-There is a sleeker, sportier estate vehicle called the ProCeed and a crossover-style vehicle called the XCeed.
-We are building separate pages for both of these, so check back soon.
+There is a sleeker, sportier estate vehicle called the ProCeed and a crossover-style vehicle called the XCeed, the latter outliving the Ceed as it’s currently still available to buy new.
+We have separate pages for both of these models.

 Key specifications